 Why Do Insurance Companies Care About Anemia?

-It is a life insurance underwriter’s job to assess your overall health and lifestyle to determine the risk of premature death.
+It is a life insurance underwriter’s job to assess your overall health and lifestyle to determine the risk.
 While anemia is not a life threatening disorder in many cases, it could cause complications or point to other more serious issues.
 This in fact, it what an insurance company is likely trying to determine.
 If your anemia is due to a more serious health issue you may need to consider purchasing life insurance from the best final expense and burial insurance companies available.

 What questions are life insurance companies going to ask me?